jquense/node-ktc/README.md

 One upside of this method is that you don't have to use the templates for just html anymore, but any sort of templating you wish, case in point internally KTC uses templates it compiled to generate new templates :P
+### Install

+Requires Node.js to be installed on the your system

+	npm install ktc

 ### Usage